 Arriving in Tokyo

 I was overwhelmed when I first got to Narita airport.
 “Wow!
 There are so many people!” – I first thought.
-There are several customers waiting for flights or people who just arrived like me.
-It was totally chaotic.
+Several customers are waiting for flights or people who just arrived like me.
+It was chaotic.

 Although I already searched for how to get from the airport to Tokyo, I still struggled a bit to find the way to the subway.
 I had to ask for help.